 Maintain alignment to the plan

-The plan should be durable enough for the long term, yet stable enough to dissuade investors from abandoning it out of fear when times get tough.
+We believe the plan should be durable enough for the long term, yet stable enough to dissuade investors from abandoning it out of fear when times get tough.
 And while the plan should be flexible enough to accommodate major life changes, it should stay focused on the investor’s goals.

 Determine financial goals

 In developing a plan, an investor begins by identifying their financial goals.
 Each of these goals should be matched to a time when they will need the funds to accomplish the goal.
+Some will be near-term goals, like establishing a “rainy day fund” to help cover day-to-day bills should they experience an interruption in income.
+Others may be intermediate-term goals, such as paying for a child’s college tuition or buying a new or vacation home.
+Still others may be longer-term goals, like helping finance retirement or perhaps making a bequest for future generations or charitable organizations.

 Build a rainy day fund for unexpected expenses